14 Reasons to Choose React Native for App Development

 Building an app from scratch, with an original software foundation, can be an expensive

-and a time-consuming affair.
+and time-consuming affair.
 To overcome this challenge, you need to re-use some of the existing components, and this is where 3rd party plugins come in.

 Third-party plugins eliminate the need to use specific Web View functions.
 React Native can act as the framework that connects the plugin with a native module.
 There are a variety of options available to link the processes, which help in faster loading and smoother running, along with better memory management.